perfkit/hello-retail/web/README.md

 npm run web:deploy <stage>
 ```

-for example, `npm run web:deploy:demo` will deploy the currently built application to the *demo* stage
+for example, `npm run web:deploy demo` will deploy the currently built application to the *demo* stage
 hosted in AWS.

 This deployment uses the Serverless framework's `deploy` command to provision the necessary AWS